 The following example leverages the above PBR user profile based on ConstraintBlock to specify and evaluate the weight of a vehicle.

-The requirement is captured via a PBR (RequirementConstraintBlock), which includes a constraint expression that reflects the textual requirements statement in terms of two defined parameters, actualWeight and requiredWeight.
+The requirement is captured via a PBR (RequirementConstraintBlock), which includes a constraint expression that reflects the textual requirements statement in terms of two defined parameters, actualMass and requiredMass.
 Both of these parameters are typed by the kilogram value type from the SI value types library.
-The required value for weight is expressed as a default value of the requiredWeight parameter.
-Note that the required value may have alternatively been expressed as a second constraint expression, e.g. {requiredWeight = 1450}.
+The required value for mass is expressed as a default value of the requiredMass parameter.
+Note that the required value may have alternatively been expressed as a second constraint expression, e.g. {requiredMass = 1450}.
 The vehicle itself is represented in the model by a block with a value property for mass, also typed by the kilogram SI value type.

 As shown in Figure E.8-3, the context for evaluating if the requirement has been met is established using a Requirement Context block.
 This method of context setting is a best practice that is not essential to this example.
-Both the Vehicle and the Vehicle Weight Requirement are used in this Requirement Context.
+Both the Vehicle and the Vehicle Mass Requirement are used in this Requirement Context.